 - Working from bottom to top, use your melted carob or yogurt as glue between your star layers.
 Not too much – you want to hold the trees in shape, but will also want to pop them apart for smaller treat eating portions later.
 Rotate the stars into an offset position as you stack.

 - Decorate with additional carob and yogurt.

 - Decorate any extra stars and shapes as individual separate treats, if you wish.

 - Allow to set thoroughly and enjoy!

 Labelling and Gifting

 If you are prepping your holiday gifts, we have lots of free printable tags and labels in our archives.
-To fancy things up even further, check out Kidecals, which is where we got the pawesome wash-and-wear labels pictured above.
+Explore our collection of freebies for ideas and free downloads.
+To fancy things up even further you might like to check out Kidecals, which is where we got the pawesome wash-and-wear labels pictured above.
 If you’d like to try Kidecals for yourself, you can use coupon code summersavings (don’t be too jealous, but it’s summertime down here) at check out to save a tidy 15% on your purchase.
 Kidecals are great for labelling school, sports, club, and travel gear, but don’t let that stop you from using them for other needs, like we did with our emergency contact tags.
 Very handy.